-100g the monitoring frequency must be increased from every 6 months to at least every 2 months and not reduced until two consecutive PbBs indicate a blood lead level below 40 $\mu g/100g$ .
-Each time your PbB is determined to be over 40 μg/100g, your employer must notify you of this in writing within five working days of his receipt of the test results.
-The employer must also inform you that the standard requires temporary medical removal with economic protection when your PbB exceeds certain criteria (See Discussion of Medical Removal Protection- Paragraph (k).)
-During the first year of the standard, this removal criterion is 80 μg/100g.
-Anytime your PbB exceeds 80 μg/100g your employer must make available to you a prompt follow-up PbB test to ascertain your PbB.
-If the two tests both exceed 80 μg/100g and you are temporarily removed, then your employer must make successive PbB tests available to you on a monthly basis during the period of your removal.
+If your BLL exceeds 40 [mu]g/dl the monitoring frequency must be increased from every 6 months to at least every 2 months and not reduced until two consecutive BLLs indicate a blood lead level below 40 [mu]g/dl.
+Each time your BLL is determined to be over 40 [mu]g/dl, your employer must notify you of this in writing within five working days of his or her receipt of the test results.
+The employer must also inform you that the standard requires temporary medical removal with economic protection when your BLL exceeds 50 [mu]g/dl.
+(See Discussion of Medical Removal Protection-Paragraph (k).)
+Anytime your BLL exceeds 50 [mu]g/dl your employer must make available to you within two weeks of receipt of these test results a second follow-up BLL test to confirm your BLL.
+If the two tests both exceed 50 [mu]g/dl, and you are temporarily removed, then your employer must make successive BLL tests available to you on a monthly basis during the period of your removal.

-Medical examinations beyond the initial one must be made available on an annual basis if your blood lead level exceeds 40 μg/ 100g at any time during the preceding year.
+Medical examinations beyond the initial one must be made available on an annual basis if your blood lead level exceeds 40 [mu] g/dl at any time during the preceding year and you are being exposed above the airborne action level of 30 [mu] g/m^3 for 30 or more days per year.
 The initial examination will provide information to establish a baseline to which subsequent data can be compared.

-An initial medical examination must also be made available (prior to assignment) for each employee being assigned for the first time to an area where the airborne concentration of lead equals or exceeds the action level.
-In addition, a medical examination or consultation must be made available as soon as possible if you notify your employer that you are experiencing signs or symptoms com-monly associated with lead poisoning or that you have difficulty breathing while wearing a respirator or during a respirator fit test.
+An initial medical examination to consist of blood sampling and analysis for lead and zinc protoporphyrin must also be made available (prior to assignment) for each employee being assigned for the first time to an area where the airborne concentration of lead equals or exceeds the action level at any time.
+In addition, a medical examination or consultation must be made available as soon as possible if you notify your employer that you are experiencing signs or symptoms commonly associated with lead poisoning or that you have difficulty breathing while wearing a respirator or during a respirator fit test.
 You must also be provided a medical examination or consultation if you notify your employer that you desire medical advice concerning the effects of current or past exposure to lead on your ability to procreate a healthy child.